BS 9990 Compliance

 High-Rise Residential Developments

 Tall apartment blocks, high-rise flats and multi-occupancy residential towers commonly require dry risers.
-In modern cities many new housing developments exceed 18 m, so dry risers are installed in stair cores or protected lobbies/communal areas to serve every floor, that usually includes the basement level.
-These systems ensure that firefighters can supply water to upper-level quickly, reducing fire spread.
-(All installations in residential buildings must meet BS 9990:2015 standards and should be certified for compliance.)
+In modern cities many new housing developments exceed 18-metres, so dry risers are installed in stair cores or protected lobbies/communal areas to serve every floor, that usually includes the basement level.
+These systems ensure that firefighters can supply water to upper floors quickly, reducing fire spread.
+All installations in residential buildings must meet BS 9990:2015 standards and should be certified for compliance.

 Office, Retail and Industrial Developments